 Our business model is based foremost on delivering excellence in investment management to our clients.
-As of December 31, 2010, we had approximately 110,000 client accounts comprised primarily of retail, high net worth and, to a lesser extent, institutional investors who subscribe to our investing strategy and process.
-Currently, we have 101 employees.
+As of December 31, 2011, we had approximately 125,000 unitholders comprised primarily of retail, high net worth and, to a lesser extent, institutional investors who subscribe to our investing strategy and process.
+Currently, we have 166 employees.